Amelieumutoni/UniqueInt_project/README.md

 5.Provides basic error handling for invalid input lines and out-of-range integers.

-6.Running the Script Execute the script using the following command:
+6.Running the Script Execute the script using the following command

+**Edge Case Handling**

+Lines with no input or only whitespace are skipped.

+Lines with non-integer values are skipped.

+Lines with two integers separated by whitespace are skipped.

 **Clone the repository**